Ninjalemur/ninjalemur.github.io/_projects/food_sharing_template.md

 Once you have opened the public copy of the Food Sharing Template, go to "File" > "Make a copy" to make a copy for yourself.
 I usually create a new copy for each meal to be split, so that records of old meals are available if anyone asks to double check the numbers.

 ### Configuring taxes
-In the top left corner of the sheet, do key in the percentage amounts of the applicable taxes, and check the box if that tax is relevant to this bill.
-These taxes will be added to the prices that we will key in later.
-If taxes are not applicable, or already included in pricing, do uncheck the boxes here so as not to incorrectly apply these tax rates.
+Enter the applicable tax percentages in the top left corner of the sheet and check the relevant box.
+The taxes will be added to the prices entered later.
+If taxes are not applicable or already included in the pricing, uncheck the boxes to avoid applying the tax rates incorrectly.

 {% include figure.html path="assets/img/food_share/food_sharing_template-taxes.png" class="img-fluid rounded z-depth-1" zoomable=true %}